shps951023/Trace-Dapper.NET-Source-Code/README.md

 *   You need to write your own Mapping logic and use it: `Query<Func>(SQL,Parameter,Mapping Func)`
 *   Need to specify the generic parameter type, the rule is `Query<Func first type,Func second type,..,Func last type>` (supports up to six sets of generic parameters)
-*   Specify the name of the cutting field `ID` , it is used by default , if it is different, it needs to be specified (specially explained later in this paragraph)
+*   Specify the name of the cutting field `ID` , it is used by default , if it is different, it needs to be specified .
 *   The order is `from left to right`

 For example: There is an order (Order) and a member (User) form, the relationship is a one-to-many relationship, a member can have multiple orders, the following is the C# Demo code: